CryptoMelody/OpenCV-with-YOLO-with-custom-dataset-/README.md

 After getting yolov4-obj_last.weights it's neccerary to use ESP32-AI CAM or another camera to test code on your own computer:

-1. Use my .ino code for Esp32-ai cam tp create a website where our video will be being streamed
+1. Use my .ino code for Esp32-ai cam to create a website where our video will be being streamed

 2. Use another code for VISUAL STUDIO to start Yolo_model